 The two basic options available for refinancing with a VA loan are Interest Rate Reduction Loan (IRRRL) or a rate-term refinance.

-- You can refinance a conventional mortgage with a VA refinance loan that has more favorable terms (e.g. a shorter/longer term, lower interest rate, etc.).
+- You can refinance a conventional mortgage with a VA refinance loan that has more favorable terms for a shorter term or lower payment.

 - Another option you have is to convert the equity in your home to cash.
-So long as the home has increased in value since you purchased it, this allows you to use the equity in your home to pay for home improvements, save for college, or pay off other debts, just to name a few.
+If your home has increased in value since you purchased it, this allows you to use the equity in your home to pay for home improvements, save for college, or pay off other debts, just to name a few.
 Your loan advisor can help determine which option is best for you.

 As with refinancing any mortgage, there are certain requirements you must meet when refinancing with a VA loan.
 Your loan advisor will help you understand all the requirements and choose the best option: